This blog post will shed light on the inner workings of ransomsphere economics and expose which cybercriminal groups are the biggest earners.

 Until 2017, the Russian-based bitcoin exchange BTC-E was the exchange point where almost every ransomware family was cashing out its money.
 This changed in July 2017, on the same day of our Blackhat USA talk, when the domain was seized by the FBI.
 It is still unclear as of September 2017 which cashing out point will be favored by ransomware groups next as BTC-E is struggling to get back online.

-The next and final blog post of the series will deep-dive into the most successful families and analyze the reasons for their success.
+The final blog post of the serie deep-dives into the most successful families and analyze the reasons for their success.

 Thank you for reading this post till the end!
 If you enjoyed it, please don’t forget to share it on your favorite social network so that your friends and colleagues can enjoy it too and learn about ransomware.

-To get notified when the next post of the series is online, follow me on Twitter, Facebook, Google+.
+To get notified when my next post is online, follow me on Twitter, Facebook, or LinkedIn.
 You can also get the full posts directly in your inbox by subscribing to the mailing list or via RSS.